-Certain statements in the following proxy statement for the 2019 Annual General Meeting of Shareholders are "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and are subject to the safe harbor created by those sections.
-Forward-looking statements are based on our current assumptions, projections and expectations of future events, and are generally identified by words such as "may," "will," "should," "could," "would," "expects," "plans," "anticipates," "believes," "estimates," "projects," "predicts," "potential" and similar expressions, or the negatives thereof, or future dates.
+Certain statements in the following proxy statement for the 2020 Annual General Meeting of Shareholders are "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and are subject to the safe harbor created by those sections.
+Forward-looking statements are based on our current assumptions, projections and expectations of future events, and are generally identified by words such as "may," "will," "should," "could," "expects," "plans," "anticipates," "believes," "estimates," "projects," "predicts," "potential" and similar expressions, or the negatives thereof, or future dates.
 Forward-looking statements are subject to risks and uncertainties that could cause actual results to differ materially from those projected or implied.
-The most significant factors known to us that could materially adversely affect our business, operations, industry, financial position or future financial performance are described in "Part I, Item 1A, Risk Factors" in our most recent Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on February 28, 2019 (the "Annual Report on Form 10-K"), which is being provided to you together with this proxy statement.
+The most significant factors known to us that could materially adversely affect our business, operations, industry, financial position or future financial performance are described in "Part I, Item 1A, Risk Factors" in our most recent Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on March 2, 2020 (the "Annual Report on Form 10-K"), which is being provided to you together with this proxy statement.
 You should not place undue reliance on any forward-looking statement, which speaks only as of the date made, and should recognize that forward-looking statements are predictions of future results, which may not occur as anticipated.
 Actual results could differ materially from those anticipated in the forward-looking statements and from historical results due to the risks and uncertainties described in our Annual Report on Form 10-K, including in "Part I, Item 1A.
 Risk Factors," as well as others that we may consider immaterial or do not anticipate at this time.
 The risks and uncertainties described in our Annual Report on Form 10-K are not exclusive and further information concerning our company and our business, including factors that could materially affect our operating results or financial condition, may emerge from time to time.
 We undertake no obligation to update forward-looking statements to reflect actual results or changes in factors or assumptions affecting such forward-looking statements.
 We advise you, however, to consult any further disclosures we make on related subjects in our future Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K that we file with or furnish to the SEC.

 uniQure N.V.
-Paasheuvelweg 25a 1105BP Amsterdam The Netherlands +1-339-970-7000
+Paasheuvelweg 25a 1105 BP Amsterdam The Netherlands +1-339-970-7000

-PROXY STATEMENT FOR THE 2019 ANNUAL GENERAL MEETING OF SHAREHOLDERS
+PROXY STATEMENT FOR THE 2020 ANNUAL GENERAL MEETING OF SHAREHOLDERS

-To Be Held on June 19, 2019 at 9:30 a.m., Central European Summer Time
+To Be Held on June 17, 2020 at 2:30 p.m., Central European Summer Time

-This proxy statement (the "Proxy Statement"), which includes the explanatory notes to the agenda for the 2019 Annual General Meeting of Shareholders (the "2019 Annual Meeting"), and the accompanying proxy card (the "Proxy Card"), are being furnished with respect to the solicitation of proxies by the Board of Directors (the "Board") of uniQure N.V., a public company with limited liability (naamloze vennootschap) under the laws of the Netherlands (the "Company," "uniQure" or "we"), for the 2019 Annual Meeting.
-The 2019 Annual Meeting will be held at 9:30 a.m.
-Central European Summer Time, on June 19, 2019, and at any adjournment thereof, at the Company's principal executive offices, Paasheuvelweg 25a, 1105BP Amsterdam, the Netherlands.
+This proxy statement (the "Proxy Statement"), which includes the explanatory notes to the agenda for the 2020 Annual General Meeting of Shareholders (the "2020 Annual Meeting"), and the accompanying proxy card (the "Proxy Card"), are being furnished with respect to the solicitation of proxies by the Board of Directors (the "Board") of uniQure N.V., a public company with limited liability (naamloze vennootschap) under the laws of the Netherlands (the "Company," "uniQure" or "we"), for the 2020 Annual Meeting.
+The 2020 Annual Meeting will be held at 2:30 p.m.
+Central European Summer Time, on June 17, 2020, and at any adjournment thereof, in person at the Company's principal executive offices, Paasheuvelweg 25a, 1105 BP Amsterdam, the Netherlands, and over the Internet via live audio webcast.